 Yes.
 At camp we strive to accommodate the needs of any child that wishes to join us for camp.
 We will do our best to provide vegetarian, vegan, and gluten free options at all meals.
-Please connect with us if you would like to talk further about a specific or unique need.
+Our Head Chefs are highly skilled and qualified to navigate serious food allergies.
+Please list any dietary restrictions on your camper's medical form and connect with us if you would like to talk further about a specific or unique need.

 At Camp Hochelaga, the social, emotional and physical safety of campers is our top priority.
 Engaged supervision, support and guidance from our camp counselors and larger staff team plays a central role in maintaining safety at all times.
 In alignment with American Camp Assocation standards, Camp Hochelaga strives to maintain a staff to camper ratio of 1:4 and never operates with a ratio larger than 1:8 during times when campers are in cabins and overnight, and a staff to camper ratio that is never greater than 1:10 during daily activities.
 Camp counselors sleep near cabins, and counselors are directly engaged with campers during mid-day cabin times, and during meals, activities and transitions.
 Our camp staff team is trained to build positive mentor-based relationships with campers so they can offer individualized support, maintain a culture free of bullying, and meet the care needs of each camper in their group.
 Camp Hochelaga maintains these supervision ratios and practices during all off-site trips and changeover weekends.

 Camp Hochelaga’s counselors and program staff are all 16 years old or older.
-All staff under 18 are always supervised by a staff member over 18.
-The majority of our summer staff are between the ages of 18 and 25.
+All staff under 18 are supervised by a staff member over 18.
+More than 80% of our summer staff are between the ages of 18 and 25.
 All of our summer staff participate in an intensive staff training program that focuses on prevention of bullying, caring for the physical, social, and emotional needs of children, working together as a team, and keeping children safe while having a blast supporting them to step outside of their comfort zones and try new things!
-Our Life Guard staff are American Red Cross Certified and participate in regular in-service training.
+Our Life Guard staff are American Red Cross Certified and participate in regular in-service training throughout the season.

 Camp Hochelaga has a zero tolerance policy regarding bullying.
 Our staff are trained to prevent situations that could lead to bullying and recognize potential bullying so that they can intervene immediately.
-We work to support any child who feels they have experienced bullying to feel safe, strong, and confident.
+We work to support any child who voices an experience of bullying to feel safe, strong, and confident.
 We also work to communicate with the child who may have acted unkindly to understand the impact of their actions and find ways to be supportive and kind to others.

 We have a medical professional on site 24 hours a day at Camp Hochelaga.
 Our camp Health Team works hard to prevent sickness and injury by making sure campers eat well, stay hydrated, and have fun safely.
-In the event that your child gets sick or hurt at camp we will contact you, care for her in our medical facility, and place a call to emergency services depending on the severity of the health concern or injury.
+In the event that your child gets sick or hurt at camp we will care for them in our medical facility, contact you if the injury or illness is anything more than minor, and place a call to emergency services if the severity of the health concern or injury warrents.

 We residential camp industry standards which state that no child or person with head lice can remain on site at camp.
 We will provide a discrete and thorough head check for all campers on check-in day.
-Campers with evidence of head lice at check-in will be asked to leave camp to complete a treatment and will be welcome to return once entirely free of head lice, as determined by the camp Health Team.
+Campers with evidence of head lice (including live lice or nits) at check-in will be asked to leave camp to complete a treatment and will be welcome to return once entirely free of head lice, as determined by the camp Health Team.